curl/everything-curl/protocols.md

 assured that there will be new protocols added in the list above in the future and there will be new versions of the protocols already listed.

-There are of course already other protocols in existance that curl doesn't yet support.
+There are of course already other protocols in existence that curl doesn't yet support.
 We are open to accepting more protocols that suit the general curl paradigms, we just need developers to write the necessary code adjustments for them.